cloudmesh-community/book/chapters/container/qemu.md

 *Please note QEMU `qemu-system-arm` emulates an ARM architecture.*

-Manage VM guests with virsh
+Manage VM guests with virsh :o:
 ---------------------------

 `virsh` is a command line interface tool for managing guests and the